Ckhajira/photography-website/README.md

 The about us page contains the navigation bar and the footer just like the home page.
 Between these two elements, it contains an image and below it a description.

-The "gear we use" page contains the navigation bar and the footer just like the home page.
+The "gear" page contains the navigation bar and the footer just like the home page.
 Between these two elements, it contains three images and below them their descriptions

 The contact page contains the navigation bar and the footer just like the home page.
 Between these two elements, it contains the contact information as text6